edHelper.com

 By Jennifer Kenny

 1 Thermometers measure temperature.
-Perhaps it's the air temperature outdoors.
-Perhaps it's the water temperature in the ocean.
-In the case of a medical thermometer, it is used to measure the temperature of the human body.
+Some measure the air temperature outdoors.
+Some measure the water temperature in the ocean.
+Cooks use them in the kitchen to measure the temperatures of various foods.
+A medical thermometer is used to measure the temperature of the human body.

 2 Thermometers have been around for a long time.
 The first thermometers were called thermoscopes.
 Several inventors contributed to their overall development.
 Santorio Santorio was the leader in putting a numerical scale on an instrument.
 In 1593, Galileo Galilei invented a very basic water thermometer.
-The inventor of the first mercury thermometer was Gabriel Fahrenheit in 1714, followed by the introduction of his temperature scale in 1724.
+The inventor of the first mercury thermometer was Gabriel Fahrenheit in 1714.
+He followed by introducing his temperature scale in 1724.
 In 1867, Sir Thomas Allbutt introduced the first thermometer meant to take the temperature of a person.
-Much later, Theodore Hannes Benzinger invented the ear thermometer.
+Much later, Theodore Benzinger invented the ear thermometer.

 3 There are different kinds of medical thermometers.
 For a long time, people only used mercury-in-glass thermometers.
 The mercury inside the thermometer was attached to a small tube.
-As the temperature rose, the mercury expanded and flowed up the tube allowing one to read the scale printed on the thermometer.
+As the temperature rose, the mercury expanded and flowed up the tube.
+A person then read the scale printed on the thermometer.
 The risen mercury was held in place by a constriction in the neck.
 It needed to be reset by swinging the instrument sharply.
-In the 1990s, it was determined that mercury was a risk.
-It could break, spilling the dangerous mercury.
-Therefore, other thermometers became more practical.
+In the 1990s, it was determined that using mercury was a risk.
+The glass tube could break, and the spilled mercury could be dangerous.
+Other kinds of thermometers became more practical.

 Paragraphs 4 to 9: